VictorGoic0/Demand-Letter-Gen/memory-bank/activeContext.md

 ## Important Notes

 1. **MVP Focus:** Only P0 features should be implemented initially
 2. **Firm-Level Isolation:** All data must be filtered by firm_id - all users within a firm see the same documents, templates, and letters.
 All queries filter by firm_id for multi-tenancy.
+Document service uses firm_id as path parameter: `/{firm_id}/documents`.
-3. **No Auth for MVP:** JWT authentication removed from MVP scope. firm_id will be provided via query parameter or header for MVP.
+3. **No Auth for MVP:** JWT authentication removed from MVP scope. firm_id is provided as path parameter in URL (e.g., `/{firm_id}/documents`).
 4. **Error Handling:** Comprehensive error handling at all layers
 5. **Documentation:** Keep documentation updated as code is written